go-xorm/manual-en-US/chapter-01/README.md

 }
 ```

-You can create many engines for different databases.Generally, you just need to create only one engine.
+You can create many engines for different databases.
+Generally, you just need to create only one engine.
 Engine supports run on go routines.

 When you want to manually close the engine, call `engine.Close`.
 Generally, we don't need to do this, because engine will be closed automatically when application exits.

-xorm supports four drivers now:
+xorm supports 7 drivers now:

 * Mysql: [github.com/Go-SQL-Driver/MySQL](https://github.com/Go-SQL-Driver/MySQL)